Lifestyle Changes That Impact Menopause

 Your doctor removes the lower colon and rectum, and subsequent experiences of pain in your vagina without the cushion of the rectum.

 The entire vulva as well as the clitoris – a major part of sexual arousal in women – is removed making the area less sensitive and more difficult to reach orgasm.

 One or both breasts may mean losing sensation in the breast area.
 Women who undergo breast-saving surgery, rather than removing both breasts are likely to enjoy breast caressing.
 You may also be self-conscious of your scars after surgery, which can cause a loss in sexual desire.

-If you have a hormone-sensitive cancer, you might receive hormone therapy through removal of your ovaries or through medications, such as Tamoxifen.
+If you have hormone-sensitive cancer, you might receive hormone therapy through the removal of your ovaries or through medications, such as Tamoxifen.
 The removal of ovaries can cause menopausal symptoms including vaginal thinning and dryness.

 What Can You Do To Regain Your Sexual Function?